henry-schneiderman/openbox_neural_networks/shortwave_radiative_transfer/README.md

 data_generation.py - Called by train and evaluate to fetch and preprocesses data

-network_losses.py - Loss functions for training and testing (e.g., atmospheric layer, clear sky, geographic location)
+network_losses.py - Loss functions for training and evaluation (e.g., loss as a function of atmospheric layer, geographic location, cosine of solar zenith angle, clear sky vs. full sky)

 models/ - Trained models